jgd10/GitGud/README.md

 some quotes taken from https://www.goalcast.com/2018/03/12/wise-memorable-lord-rings-quotes/ for git tutorial purposes

+On n'entre pas comme ça au Mordor.

+- Boromir

 It’s the job that’s never started as takes longest to finish.

 — Sam Gamgee